 If you are afraid of injuring your pet, visit one of our veterinary practices.
 We can help with regular claw cutting and show animal owners clearly how to cut their pet’s claws correctly.

-How often should a dog’s / cat’s claws be cut?
+How often should a dog’s claws be cut?

 In dogs, claws that grow normally should be cut every 2 months if they are not worn down to the correct length by exercising on asphalt surfaces.
 Dew claws do not wear down and should also be trimmed every 2 months.
 More frequent trimming can be necessary in some dogs.

-Cutting a dog’s or cat’s claws – what it costs at the veterinary practice
+Cutting a dog’s laws – what it costs at the veterinary practice

 There is no single answer to this.
 In general, a primary care practice charges a lower fee than a veterinary hospital.